 There’s no shortage of margaritas in San Miguel de Allende, but there are none better than at The Bar at Dôce 18 – as it happens, it’s also something of a creative hub, so check out the galleries and boutique shops too.

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this luxury boutique hotel in Mexico and unpacked their painted pottery and tequila tasting sets, a full account of their Guanajuato break will be with you.
-In the meantime, to whet your wanderlust, here's a quick peek inside Belmond Casa de Sierra Nevada in San Miguel de Allende…
+In the meantime, to whet your wanderlust, here's a quick peek inside Casa de Sierra Nevada, a Belmond Hotel? in San Miguel de Allende…

-Belmond Casa de Sierra Nevada has got some seriously historic street-cred – the colonial architecture dates back over 300 years, and is filled with original features and antique design pieces.
+Casa de Sierra Nevada, a Belmond Hotel, San Miguel de Allende, has got some seriously historic street-cred – the colonial architecture dates back over 300 years, and is filled with original features and antique design pieces.
 But while it successfully showcases the past, it’s also forward-thinking.
 Rather than a traditional hotel housed in a single structure, this is a cluster of once-residential casas, each with its own story and its own particular charm.
 Between them, the gardens are dotted with cactus plants and agave trees, stone mosaics and fountains twinkling in the sunlight.
 Rooms have unifying themes (clay tiled floors and indigo fabrics), but individual features too – a hand-carved antique mirror in one, a Frida Kahlo portrait in another.
 There’s no shortage of upscale hotel perks – butler service is standard and there’s a spa menu to work your way through – but this is a place where you can’t fail to feel at home.